 Gabion Walls In Landscaping

 Gabions are not new.
 They date back to the 1800s when gabion-type structures were deployed on the banks of the Nile.
 The medieval era saw weld mesh gabion boxes in extensive use as military fortifications.
-The civil engineers’ favoured and versatile material, the Ocean Geosynthetics’ weld mesh gabion walls, have long been in use to stabilize banks, coasts, slope erosion control, and highway projects.
+The civil engineers’ favored and versatile material, the Ocean Geosynthetics’ weld mesh gabion walls, have long been in use to stabilize banks, coasts, slope erosion control, and highway projects.

 Extensively used in the roads and highways sector, for rivers and flood protection, newly they are finding their way into the landscape sector.
 Yes, you read that right.
 It is the new and chosen material to work within the realm of landscape and architecture.